MG 11: 1894 (MG 94)

+At least one MG 94 was converted to an air-cooled model for use on the Häfeli DH-1 reconnaissance aircraft.

 1900 (MG 00)

-In 1899 Switzerland procured 69 heavy machine guns, designated MG 00, mainly from Vickers, Sons & Maxim in London.
+In 1899 Switzerland procured 69 heavy machine guns, designated MG 00, mainly from Vickers, Sons & Maxim in London, and later from Deutsche Waffen und Munitionsfabriken (DWM).
 These guns had tripod mounts designed for cavalry use with a gunner's seat attached to the rear support strut.
 The machine gun MG 00 was chambered for the 7.5x53.5 mm GP 90 cartridge and was later adapted for firing the more powerful 7.5x55 mm GP 11 cartridge.